-The bad-precedent crowd says it’s a slippery slope, as evidenced by tipping getting out of hand in the U.S., where wait people in many restaurants now think of 15% as the minimum, and management tacks on 18% or even 20% to the bills of dinner parties of more than six or eight people (which, ironically, has the unintended consequence of discouraging larger groups to dine out together).
+The “bad-precedent” crowd claims that it’s a slippery slope, as evidenced by tipping getting out of hand in the U.S., where wait people in many restaurants now think of 15% as the bare minimum, and management tacks on 18% or even 20% to the bills of dinner parties of more than six or eight people (which, ironically, has the unintended consequence of discouraging larger groups to dine out together).

 Also, playing for tips gives rise to the kind of overly obsequious service that you get in more and more U.S. restaurants these days.